Better Baker Club

 • In a large bowl, sift the flour and then measure it by spooning it lightly into a measuring cup and leveling the top.
 Alternatively, you can also weigh the flour after sifting.
 Add the baking powder and salt to the flour and set aside the dry ingredients.

-• In the bowl of a stand mixer, or with an electric mixer cream together the lard, anise seed and 1/2 cup of sugar.
+• In the bowl of a stand mixer, or with an electric mixer cream together the lard, anise seed, and ½ cup of sugar.
 Beat until light and fluffy, scraping the sides of the bowl to make sure the sugar is well incorporated.
-Add the half egg yolk and mix until smooth and blended.
+Add the egg yolk and mix until smooth and blended.

 • Add the dry ingredients to the wet ingredients and combine until the mixture looks crumbly.
-Add the water 1 Tbsp at a time until the mixture holds together.
+Add the water 1 tablespoon at a time until the mixture holds together.

-• Mix 1/4 cup of sugar with 1/2 tsp of cinnamon for the topping.
+• Mix ¼ cup of sugar with ½ teaspoon of cinnamon for the topping.
 Gently press each cookie into the cinnamon sugar mixture coating the top and side of each cookie.
 Place cookies on an ungreased baking sheet.
 Bake for 10 minutes at 350°

 • Allow the cookies to cool for 5 minutes on the baking sheet before transferring to a cooling rack.